anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### September

-Authentic is going well.
-App is ready for launch.
+Authentic is going well, almost ready for launch.
 The fall semester starts at NYU, and the back-to-school season is upon us.
 My schedule is packed since I plan on graduating early by December.

 Here's a fun little hack that I built for the Authentic Office in Korea: blink all the lights in the office on a PR merge to celebrate a new feature shipment.
 So, we had these 'Sunset Lamps' that would change colours and create a nice ambience during our late-night coding sessions.
 They operated either manually using the physical switch or through their proprietary app.
 The actual challenge here was to figure out the exact set of commands used for each action.